paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-027-ocean-dumping.md

   (B) the day determined by the Administrator to be the first day on which municipal sludge generated by eligible authorities can reasonably be dumped at a site designated under [section 1412 of this title](./chapter-027-ocean-dumping.md#section-1412) other than a site within the Apex.

-**(b) Restriction on use of 106-mile site** The Administrator may not issue or renew any permit under this subchapter which authorizes any person, other than a person that is an eligible authority within the meaning of subsection (a)(1)(C) of this section, to dump, or to transport for the purposes of dumping, municipal sludge within the site designated under [section 1412(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1412/c&num=0&edition=prelim) by the Administrator and known as the “106-Mile Ocean Waste Dump Site” (as described in 49 F.R.
+**(b) Restriction on use of 106-mile site** The Administrator may not issue or renew any permit under this subchapter which authorizes any person, other than a person that is an eligible authority within the meaning of subsection (a)(1)(C), to dump, or to transport for the purposes of dumping, municipal sludge within the site designated under [section 1412(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1412/c&num=0&edition=prelim) by the Administrator and known as the “106-Mile Ocean Waste Dump Site” (as described in 49 F.R.
 19005).

 ### Statutory Notes